 June Tabor sang Reynard the Fox in 1977 on her second solo album, Ashes and Diamonds.
 Nic Jones played the fiddle on this track.

 And Martin Carthy recorded Reynard the Fox for his 1982 album, Out of the Cut.
-He commented in the record's sleeve notes:
+He noted: